Last updated: 28MAY2021 (see Changelog for details)

 Flash clean firmware onto a new card

-Now that you have your BIOS files, let’s download the clean stock firmware image:
+Now that you have your BIOS files, and if you’re not interested in a custom firmware like ArkOS or 351ELEC, let’s download the clean stock firmware image:

 Once you have downloaded the firmware, unzip the file so that you have an .img file.
 Now, use a program such as Win32 Disk Imager, Rufus, or Balena Etcher to flash the image file onto your 16GB microSD card.